Sahanduiuc/hotel-cancellations/index.md

 [E-mail me](mailto:contact@michaeljgrogan.com) |
 [LinkedIn](https://www.linkedin.com/in/michaeljgrogan/)

-# Predicting Hotel Cancellations with ExtraTreesClassifier and Support Vector Machines
+# Predicting Hotel Cancellations with Support Vector Machines and ARIMA

 Hotel cancellations can cause issues for many businesses in the industry.
 Not only is there the lost revenue as a result of the customer cancelling, but this can also cause difficulty in coordinating bookings and adjusting revenue management practices.